akobr/mono.me/docs/42for.net/architecture/modulith.md

 # Modulith

-The overview and idea behind modulith (monolith + modules).
+The overview and idea behind the modulith (monolith + modules).

 **TBD**